Top 10 Most Philosophical Animes

 Attack on Titan

-Attack on Titan, known in Japan as Shingeki no Kyojin, is a widely acclaimed anime series created by Hajime Isayama.
-The series premiered in Japan in April 2013 and debuted in English in the United States in 2014.
-It is recognized for its emotional storytelling, post-apocalyptic setting, and thrilling... read more
+Attack on Titan, known in Japan as Shingeki no Kyojin, is a widely acclaimed anime series based on the manga written and illustrated by Hajime Isayama.
+The series premiered in Japan in April 2013, and its English-dubbed version began airing in the United States in 2014.
+It is recognized for its emotional... read more

 Amazing anime.
 The true allegorization of the work's political philosophy comes from its plot and characters.